aditya-vs/aditya-vs.github.io/_pages/about.md

 **Email:** adityavs [at] iisc [dot] ac [dot] in

 **Research:** My research interests lie in statistics, information theory, and optimization.
 Currently, I am working on problems in distributed statistical inference under information constraints.
+Examples of information constraints include communication constraints, privacy constraints, constraints on data-access (for instance, can access only certain linear measurements of high-dimensional data).
+The goal of my research is to design provably optimal algorithms (optimal in terms of, say, sample complexity) in non-asymptotic regime for statistical tasks in information-constrained settings, the ultimate goal being to abstract out a unifying principle at work behind such algorithms.

 <!-- ## Research
 My research interests lie in statistics, information theory, and optimization.
 Currently, I am working on problems in distributed statistical inference under communication constraint.